 “Retro style is a style that is imitative or consciously derivative of lifestyles, trends, or art forms from the historical past, including in music, modes, fashions, or attitudes.
 It may also be known as “vintage-inspired”.”
 (Wikipedia).

-Retro design also goes by the name “modern retro”, excels at giving the viewer a feeling of nostalgia.
+The retro design also goes by the name “modern retro”, which excels at giving the viewer a feeling of nostalgia.
 More specifically, it tends to focus on designs from the eras of the 60s and 70s, though there are “niche” genres of retro design that are stirred by other decades, from the 20s (art deco) to the 90s (blues, pinks, mint greens, and blocky shapes in arrangements that are best described as “unconventionally attractive”).

 The feeling of nostalgia is a powerful force when it comes to influencing how your design is perceived.
 According to Nostalgia and Its Value to Design Strategy: Some Fundamental Considerations, a paper presented at the Proceedings of the Tsinghua-DMI International Design Management Symposium, “Cognitive theorists believe that emotions have a strong influence on human behavior, that is, people will be attracted by the objects that evoke positive emotions and forced away from those things that evoke negative emotions.
-Nostalgia, like other positive emotions, when it is evoked by certain stimulus (e.g. products, brands), will incite people to approach (e.g. to purchase or to interact with) it.”
+Nostalgia, like other positive emotions, when it is evoked by certain stimulus (e.g., products, brands), will incite people to approach (e.g., to purchase or to interact with) it.”

-Emotional investment in design is a powerful force for motivating consumers to buy, investors to invest, and audience to keep on watching, reading, or participating.
+Emotional investment in design is a powerful force for motivating consumers to buy, investors to invest, and the audience to keep on watching, reading, or participating.

 Here are the elements you need to consider when adding a retro flair to your designs:

-First, for obvious reasons, you need to pick the decade that you wish your viewers to reminisce through the use of retro in design.
+First, for obvious reasons, you need to pick the decade that you wish your viewers to reminisce about through the use of retro in design.
 But it is not that simple.
-There are tons of options to select from and it is easy to get confused when picking a decade to ruminate.
-Sometimes, the 20’s design looks like 30’s design, and certain elements that were popular or common in the 60’s might be echoed in the 80’s or 90’s.
+There are tons of options to select from, and it is easy to get confused when picking a decade to ruminate.
+Sometimes, the 20’s design looks like a 30’s design, and certain elements that were popular or common in the 60’s might be echoed in the 80’s or 90’s.
 Design comes from design; inspiration begets inspiration.

 Here is a brief glimpse into different eras: